 Since you’re only in Nice for 2 days, a free walking tour will give you some fun tidbits of history, insight into the eye-catching buildings, and give you a good feel for the city all within a couple of hours.
 After the tour you’ll probably realize what else you’d like to see and do during your stay!
 We got some amazing views because our guide led us to her favorite spot.
 Free walking tours are always a great idea.
 Don’t forget to tip!

 We stopped by the Nice opera house during our walking tour but unfortunately didn’t get to go inside.
 Since your stay is short, you probably don’t have time to see a show but if you do you should!
 We’ve been told you can find cheap tickets and this building has a sad but important story behind it, even more reason to pay it a visit!
-Find out more on the Opera House website.
+Find out more about the Opera de Nice.

 When seeing Nice on a budget, Auer doesn’t really fit into the picture.
 That said, be sure to step in and have a look anyway.
 Their candies are a lot of fun just to look at.
 If you feel like splurging, we wouldn’t blame you.
 Auer has been family owned 1820.
 Better yet, it’s located right outside the Opera House so see a show and have a sweet treat!